 Lin J, Marquardt G, Mullapudi N, Wang, T, Han W, Shi W, Zhu C, Keller S, Zhu C, Locker J, Spivack SD.
-Lung cancer transcriptomes refined with laser capture microdissection. [in revision].
+Lung cancer transcriptomes refined with laser capture microdissection. [in press, Am J Pathology].

 Han W, Shi M, Spivack SD.
-Site-specific methylated reporter constructs for functional analysis of DNA methylation [in press, Epigenetics].
+Site-specific methylated reporter constructs for functional analysis of DNA methylation.
+Epigenetics 4; 8(11), 2013.